Become a Frogwatcher

 - report findings to FrogWatch USA.

 After passing a test on identifying frog calls at the end of the training, certified volunteers then commit to monitoring a local amphibian habitat (such as a pond or lake) approximately once a week for about 15 minutes and collecting/submitting data on what they hear.
-Data collected will be added to a national FrogWatch USA database.
+Data collected will be added to the national FrogWatch USA database.

 In addition to the training, registrants will also gain access to the following: Roger Williams Park Zoo FrogWatch USA Facebook Group; ongoing FrogWatch e-newsletters; and access to the RWPZ FrogWatch USA Online Resource Library.